stumped2/valorem-vis/README.md

 # Valorem Vis

+"the value you want"

-Dead simple Flask key-value storage using sessions.
+Dead simple Flask key-value storage using redis.
 Valorem Vis is not tested for security and should only be used in development environments for experiment purposes.